What is breast reconstruction?

 There are over two types of breast reconstruction procedures –

 As the name implies this type of breast reconstruction involves removing a section of fat, skin and muscle from a particular area on the body.
 The skin flap is used to create the breast.
 Unlike breast implantation, flap reconstruction has a longer recovery time.
 It also has the potential to leave scars on the donor site and the breast.

 The constructed breasts feel and look normal as well since they are made from natural skin tissue.
 Dr. Vu in Huntington Beach may recommend this procedure if a patient’s skin won’t expand enough to cover an implant entirely.
 Flap reconstruction comes in the following types –

 The skin that is used to construct the breast in this procedure is drawn from a section of the back muscle that is located from the top of the hip to the arm below the shoulder.
 This area is also known as the latisssimus dorsi hence the name.
-The surgeon may use a small implant during the procedure since the skin is quiet thin.
+The surgeon may use a small implant during the procedure since the skin is quite thin.

 TRAM or Transverse Abdominus Musculocutaneous flap can either be performed as a free or pedicle flap.
 The new breast is formed by a section of the skin, muscle and fat that is removed from the abdominal area.
 This might seem similar to a regular tummy tuck procedure.
 However, this procedure comes with risks.
 Huntington Beach patients who are planning pregnancies are recommended to consult with their doctors before they choose TRAM.
 This is largely due to the fact that abdominal muscles become weakened during the procedure.

 Other Types of Flaps